All Episodes

 Very few other people could.

-Here comes Reggie Bush saying, Oh, yeah, I got whooped like this, and I'm gonna discipline my daughter.
+Here comes Reggie Bush saying, oh, yeah, I got whooped like this, and I'm going to discipline my daughter.

-Now, I am not gonna bruiser her anything, he said.
+Now, I am not going to bruiser her anything, he said.

-I'm I'm not I'm not gonna leave any bruises, meaning you'll never know.
+I'm not going to leave any bruises, meaning you'll never know.

-There are people who've heard this already and are already making plans to spy on everything about Reggie Bush's uh family and home life now, because he made himself a target.
+There are people who have heard this already and are already making plans to spy on everything about Reggie Bush's family and home life now, because he made himself a target.

-And it's like Gary Hart Pence when he was having the affair out there on the island of Bemini challenged the media to, okay, you think I'm having an affair?
+And it's like Gary Hartpence, when he's having the affair out there on the island of Bemini, challenged the media to, okay, you think I'm having an affair?

 I dare you to prove it.